sjvermeu/sjvermeu.github.io/content/2021/09/component-view-of-infrastructure.md

   for IT infrastructure
-* A *service view*, which provides insights in to what functional offerings are provided (and for which I posted a current view a short while ago, titled [An IT services overview]({filename}/2021/06/an-it-services-overview.md)
+* A *service view*, which provides insights in to what functional offerings are provided (and for which I posted a current view a short while ago, titled "[An IT services overview]({filename}/2021/06/an-it-services-overview.md)"
 * A *zoning view*, which represents the IT environment landscape.
-A few years ago, I covered this as well in [Structuring infrastructural deployments]({filename}/2017/06/structuring-infrastructural-deployments.md)
+A few years ago, I covered this as well in "[Structuring infrastructural deployments]({filename}/2017/06/structuring-infrastructural-deployments.md)"

 All these views are related to each other, but represent insights that are particularly useful for certain discussions or representations.
+Some viewpoints are even details for another.
 For instance, the *zoning view* is one of the detail views from the *location view*.
 A simple relationship between the above five views is the following:

-![Relationship between the five infrastructure views]({static}/images/202109/five-infra-views.png) *Relationship (sort-of) between the five infrastructure views*
+![Relationship between the five infrastructure views]({static}/images/202109/five-infra-views.png)

 Now, this isn't a proper metamodel, just a representation.
 It starts with what the infrastructure domain has to accomplish (process view), which defines the services the domain has to support.
-These services consists of several components, and these are deployed in various zones across the organization.
+These services consist of several components, and these are deployed in various zones across the organization.
 The zone overview is part of the more elaborate location views that are applicable.